d3x0r/STFRPhysics/LightSpeedSim.md

 The resulting vector IS back-tipped, which in a logical sense might seem that 'well then the wave should appear to be coming from behind, since that's the natural direction overall of the wave'; but this isn't that.
 It is that the photon had an angle to hit a lense in a certain spot, and then was skewed toward the front; while the photon that started in the backward sense would have struck the lense in a different angle to start with.
 It's all actually quite classical, and a sensor that read waves from other boats might do the same thing.

-### Rescue of Lorentz Transform?
+### Fixed Lorentz plus Light Aberration

-When Light Aberration is also included, often, the path of the object seen and the Lorentz single relative velocity (shown in purple above), actually tracks with the body being observed.  (not always).
+When Light Aberration is also included, often, the path of the object seen and the Lorentz single relative velocity (shown in purple above), actually tracks with the body being observed.
+(More so when observed with a perspetive transform as in a common perspective matrix used for 3D graphics).

 When both a offset translation, and a rotation of the velocity vector for one of the bodies occurs, then there are jogs in the path.